OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 4. Select a subscription and resource group.
 * We recommend creating a new resource group.
+* The resource group location MUST be in a datacenter that supports:
+	* Application Insights
+	* Azure Search
+	* QnA Maker.
-* The resource group location MUST be in a datacenter that supports: Application Insights; Azure Search; and QnA Maker.
-For an up-to-date list, click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=logic-apps,cognitive-services,search,monitor), and select a region where the following services are available:
+* For an up-to-date list, click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=logic-apps,cognitive-services,search,monitor), and select a region where the following services are available:
 	* Application Insights
 	* QnA Maker
 	* Azure Search

 5. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
 * The app service names `[Base Resource Name]`, `[Base Resource Name]-config`, and `[Base Resource Name]-qnamaker` must be available.
 For example, if you select `contosofaqplus` as the base name, the names `contosofaqplus`, `contosofaqplus-config`, and `contosofaqplus-qnamaker` must be available (not taken); otherwise, the deployment will fail with a Conflict error.